 - An earned bachelor's degree or an associate's degree from an approved college or university. - Successful completion with a "C" or better in MAT 110 College Algebra or equivalent and in English 101, English Composition I or their equivalents. - Qualifying SAT or ACT scores for placement into appropriate college level mathematics and English courses.
-The writing and reading components of the placement test may be exempted with SAT scores of at least 480 or ACT English component score of 19.
-The mathematics component of the placement test may be exempted with SAT mathematics scores of 440 or ACT math component score of 18.
-ACT or SAT tests must have been taken no more than 7 years prior to the request for their use as an exemption from the ASSET/COMPASS test.
+The writing and reading components of the placement test may be exempted with SAT scores of at least 480 or ACT English component score of 18.
+The mathematics component of the placement test may be exempted with SAT mathematics scores of 440 or ACT math component score of 22.
+ACT or SAT tests must have been taken no more than 7 years prior for the ACT and no more than 5 years prior for the SAT to the request for their use as an exemption from the ASSET/COMPASS test.